Higher-order Lie bracket approximation and averaging of control-affine systems with application to extremum seeking: Introduction

-On the other hand, for control-affine systems, Lie bracket approximations have been used extensively to study motion planning \cite{bullo2019geometric,sussmann1992lieextension,liu1997approximation,doi:10.1080/00207179.2016.1257157} and the stability/design of ESC \cite{labar2019newton,DURR2013,krstic2006zhang2007extremum,Durr2015,scheinker2012minimum,VectorFieldGRUSHKOVSKAYA2018,pokhrel2023SIAMcontrol,scheinker2014non,BoundedUpdateKrstic}.
-In \cite{DURR2013}, the authors made use of their introduced first-order LBS approximating a special case of \eqref{eqn:controlAffineIntro} (as mentioned earlier) for stability analysis and design of ESC. {In that work \cite[Section 5.1]{DURR2013}, the authors argued that there is an ``average-like" relationship between their LBS and classical averaging \cite{khalil2002nonlinear}.
-They performed classical averaging on a particular case of their control-affine system where classical averaging conditions may not hold; yet, they arrived at their LBS, hence their wording of ``averaging-like" approach.
-In this work, it will be shown that what they called ``averaging-like" is a second-order averaging applied to a special case of \eqref{eqn:controlAffineIntro} after re-writing it in the averaging canonical form: } where $\bm{f}(\bm{x},t;\epsilon) \in \mathbb{R}^n$ is smooth in $x$, Riemann integrable in $t$ and T-periodic, and $\epsilon$ is a small parameter such that $0<\epsilon <1$. {Scheinker and Krstic \cite{scheinker2012minimum} utilized first-order LBS in the context of ESC and provided a universal semi-global stabilizing control law based on Lyapunov function candidates.
+On the other hand, for control-affine systems, Lie bracket approximations have been used extensively to study motion planning \cite{bullo2019geometric,sussmann1992lieextension,liu1997approximation,doi:10.1080/00207179.2016.1257157} and the stability/design of ESC \cite{labar2019newton,DURR2013,Durr2015,scheinker2012minimum,VectorFieldGRUSHKOVSKAYA2018,pokhrel2023SIAMcontrol,scheinker2014non,BoundedUpdateKrstic}.
+In \cite{DURR2013}, the authors made use of their introduced first-order LBS approximating a special case of \eqref{eqn:controlAffineIntro} (as mentioned earlier) for stability analysis and design of ESC.
+In that work \cite[Section 5.1]{DURR2013}, the authors argued that there is an ``average-like'' relationship between their LBS and classical averaging \cite{khalil2002nonlinear}.
+They performed classical averaging on a particular case of their control-affine system where classical averaging conditions may not hold; yet, they arrived at their LBS, hence their wording of ``averaging-like'' approach.
+In this paper, it will be shown that what they called ``averaging-like'' is a second-order averaging applied to a special case of \eqref{eqn:controlAffineIntro} after re-writing it in the averaging canonical form:

+where $\bm{f}(\bm{x},t;\epsilon) \in \mathbb{R}^n$ is smooth in $\bm{x}$, Riemann integrable in $t$ and T-periodic, and $\epsilon$ is a small parameter such that $0<\epsilon \ll 1$. {\cite{scheinker2012minimum} utilized first-order LBS in the context of ESC and provided a universal semi-global stabilizing control law based on Lyapunov function candidates.
 Furthermore, they \cite{scheinker2014non} also provided a first-time use of first-order LBS approximation in a nonsmooth ESC setting.
 It is important to note that the same authors studied different forms of ESCs \cite{BoundedUpdateKrstic} which have been included in the first-order LBS generalized framework in \cite{VectorFieldGRUSHKOVSKAYA2018}.} The authors of \cite{labar2019newton} provided a second-order LBS to approximate \eqref{eqn:controlAffineIntro} with no sequential/recursive relation to \cite{DURR2013} or connection to averaging.